The-Efren/cloud-resume/README.md

 # Cloud Resume Challenge
+## ⚠️ Project Status

+This project is currently **offline** due to the expiration of Azure free-tier credits.

+The infrastructure was intentionally decommissioned to avoid unnecessary costs.
+All code, architecture, and deployment configurations remain available in this repository.

+💡 The project can be redeployed at any time using the provided infrastructure and CI/CD setup.

 ## Objective
 The goal of this project was to design and deploy a serveles resume website using Microsoft Azure.
 The project demonstrates core cloud engineer concepts including static website hosting, serverless compute, NoSQL database, API integration, and CI/CD automation.